lo10-2-1/petstore-api-doc/petstore_api.md

 * Users, whether it would be employees or customers.
 * Store purchases like pets, inventory, etc.

-Although the Petstore API contains a big variety of methods, in this article we will observe only a few of them to give you a brief explanation of how you can use the Petstore API in general.
+Although the Petstore API includes a big variety of methods, in this article we will observe only a few of them to give you a brief explanation of how you can use the Petstore API in general.

 ## Usage

 We will use methods containing pets database as an example.

+Use a **Pet** object for operations with pets.

-### Pet object
+### Pet parameters

 |Parameter|Type|Description|
 |-----------|-----------|-----------|